Aether6969/Fridge-App/README.md

 # DATABASE SETUP
 The scripts to setup and delete the tables are placed in the _Scripts_ folder.
-Open a terminal (Linux) or a command prompt (Windows) and run the following commands to setup the database for the app:
+Open a terminal (Linux) or a command prompt (Windows) in the _Scripts_ folder and run the following commands to setup the database for the app:

     psql -h localhost -d <database_name> -U <database_username> < create_db.sql
     psql -h localhost -d <database_name> -U <database_username> < load_db.sql

 _database_name_ is the name of the database where the tables are to be added.
-This could be dis2024_g24.
+This could be dis2024_g64.

 _database_username_ is the name of the user that you want to use to edit the database.

-The create_db script creates a user g64_user that is used by the app.
+The create_db script creates a superuser called g64_user that is used by the app.

 In order to clean up the database after use, run the drop_sql script: